 Latest news from the Health and Safety Department.

-The University have introduced a new online Fire Awareness training course.
+The University has introduced a new online Fire Awareness training course.
 This is to ensure that every employee within the University receives information and training relevant to fire safety matters within the workplace.

 This training will help the University meet its statutory obligations with regard to fire safety and is supported through the LEARN platform.